contentstack/contentstack-management-javascript/README.md

 ```
 To import the SDK, use the following command:
 ```
-import contentstack from ‘contentstack-mangement’
+import contentstack from ‘@contentstack/contentstack-mangement’
 ```
-To initialize the SDK, you will need to pass ```axios``` instance
+To initialize the SDK, you will need to pass ```axios``` instance as follows:
 ```
 import axios from 'axios'
 contentstackClient = contentstack.client(axios, {})
 ```

 ### Authentication
-To use this SDK you need to authenticate using the user Authtoken, credentials, or Management Token (stack-level token).
+To use this SDK, you need to authenticate users.
+You can do this by using the Authtoken, credentials, or Management Token (stack-level token).
+Let's discuss them in detail.
 ### Authtoken
-An **Authtoken** is a read-write token used to make authorized CMA requests, and it is a **user-specific** token.
+An [Authtoken](https://www.contentstack.com/docs/developers/create-tokens/types-of-tokens/#authentication-tokens-authtokens-) is a read-write token used to make authorized CMA requests, and it is a **user-specific** token.
 ```
 import axios from 'axios'
 contentstackClient = contentstack.client(axios, { authtoken: 'AUTHTOKEN' })
 ```
 ### Login
-To Login to Contentstack using credentials:
+To log in to Contentstack, provide your credentials in the following code:
 ```
 contentstackClient.login({ email: 'EMAIL', password: 'PASSWORD'}) .then((response) => {